jamesrwhite/minicron/README.md

 #### OS

-Should run on osx and any linux/bsd based OS that the above ruby versions run on.
+Should run on OSX and any Linux/BSD based OS that the above ruby versions run on.

 Installation
 -------------